Five Island Circuit

 - Meals from breakfast on November 13 through breakfast on November 27.

 - Transfers from Punta Arenas Airport to Hotel Cabo de Hornos, regardless of arrival day, from Hotel Cabo de Hornos to the Punta Arenas Airport on November 13, and to the Mount Pleasant Airport on November 27.

 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $950–$1,300 between the US and Punta Arenas, depending on origin, plus approximately $820 for Punta-Arenas-Mount Pleasant-Punta Arenas flights.
+Round-trip airfare is approximately $950 to $1,300 between the US and Punta Arenas, depending on origin, plus approximately $820 for round-trip flights between Punta Arenas and Mount Pleasant.

 - We can arrange extra hotel nights in Punta Arenas for an extra cost.

-- Gratuities – Tipping is, of course, discretionary, however we suggest budgeting about $200 total per participant for the lodge staff, drivers, sailors, and local guides throughout the tour.
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $200 total per participant for the lodge staff, drivers, sailors, and local guides throughout the tour.

 - Optional trip cancellation insurance.
 For more information see travel insurance.